la2050/archive/_projects/2014/our-skid-row-community-design-studio.md

   resources_technical: '1'
   resources_communityoutreach: '1'
   resources_research: '1'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+  Does your project impact Los Angeles County?: 'No'
   impact_metrics: >-
     Our Skid Row will create 3 new employment opportunities in the community design field, with at least one position for local residents.
 This will be